AlanoudBinSalamah/w04d04-psql/README.md

 > when someone ask you show me data ask back what type of data ? :p

----

 # DATABASE

 Database is a tool for storing massive amounts of information that can be retrieved at a later point in time.
-It represents a collection of individual pieces of data stored in a highly structured and searchable way; and the most important thing is to keep your data president which means it will be always there when you need them
+It represents a collection of individual pieces of data stored in a highly structured and searchable way; and the most important thing is to keep your data persistence which means it will be always there when you need them.

 Inside a database, we do basic actions like create, read, update, and destroy data – these operations are commonly referred to by the acronym CRUD and are essential to modern web development.